Selecting the right array format for your study

 |Gene expression (mRNA)||Rat||4x44k, 8x60k|

 |Gene expression (mRNA)||Other (please enquire)||Please enquire|

 For the latest information about the Agilent miRNA and gene expression arrays, or our custom array design service, please contact us.

 Microarrays are a powerful and truly flexible technology for studying CNV, methylation, miRNA and gene expression.
 Selecting the right array format is imperative to ensure cost-effective delivery of informative results.
 OGT's proven track record in microarray technology and services — and status as the world's first Agilent High-Throughput Certified Service Provider — combined with our highly skilled team allows us to provide complete design, project management, and data analysis services to ensure you achieve the highest quality data.
 We were entrusted with the world's largest copy number variation study where over 2 billion high-quality data points were generated from >20,000 samples in just 20 weeks for the Wellcome Trust Case Control Consortium.
-Our purpose-built, state-of-the-art laboratories operate under an ISO9001:2008 and ISO27001:2005 certified management system, and we are also accredited to ISO/IEC 17025:2005 — one of the highest accreditations attainable by an analytical genomic services laboratory.
+Our purpose-built, state-of-the-art laboratories operate under an ISO9001:2008 and ISO27001:2005 certified management system.

 For complete peace-of-mind, trust your project to OGT and benefit from our experienced, expert staff and thorough quality management processes.
 OGT’s services are available to customers worldwide.

 Find out more about our Genefficiency Genomic Services